BothSann/bankist-website/README.md

 The **Bankist Website** is a showcase of a fictional digital banking platform designed for simplicity and efficiency.
 It demonstrates essential features of an online banking application while providing a modern, minimalist design.
 This project is built as a learning exercise in web development.

+## 🌐 Live Demo

+Check out the live version of the website at: [bankist](https://bothsann.github.io/bankist-website/)

+---

 ## 🖼️ Screenshot

 ![Screenshot](screenshot.PNG)